scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

     bikeroutes_json = urllib.request.urlopen(url).read()
     bikeroutes_pyobj = json.loads(bikeroutes_json)

-Importing this JSON object into Awkward Array splits its record-oriented structure into a contiguous buffer for each field, making it ready for columnar operations.
-Heterogeneous data are split by type, such that each buffer in memory has one numerical type.
+Importing this JSON object as an Awkward Array splits its record-oriented structure into a contiguous buffer for each field, making it ready for columnar operations.
+Heterogeneous data are split by type, such that each buffer in memory has a single numerical type.

 .. code-block:: python